baigel2/pob-testing/content/en/post/productiveMuslim1.md

 You think I am?

-Start.
+# Start.
+Just Start.

 That’s how you get there.
 You get up and go there.

 Start small.
 As small as it takes to build some momentum.
 Progress is never linear so don’t expect it to be.